 I spent my time in Queenstown staying at The Spire Hotel.
 I’m not even going to try and play it cool, it was one of the most beautiful hotels I’ve ever had the pleasure of staying at and I desperately want to stay there again.
 Seriously, this place is the next level of gorgeous luxury and the views from my room were INSANE.
 It’s one of those places that’s really hard to tear yourself away from, you just want to stay there forever and ever and never leave.

-The suite was huge and comfortable, with a fire place, loads of places to hang out, an amazing big bathroom and a bed so comfortable you just melt into it.
+The suite was huge and comfortable, with a fireplace, loads of places to hang out, an amazing big bathroom and a bed so comfortable you just melt into it.
 I spent my whole stay getting around the room in a big, fluffy robe (my favourite).
 It was a really special stay and I cannot recommend The Spire highly enough!
-You can read my full review of The Spire Hotel here and watch my video review of the hotel too.
+You can read my full review of The Spire Hotel here and watch my video review here!

 Phoebe Lee is a travel writer and award-winning blogger with a love for storytelling.
 Phoebe creates practical, fun and engaging written content designed to inspire and energise travel-lovers and dreamers.
 Follow her and Matt’s adventures at home and around the world, right here on Little Grey Box, Instagram, Facebook and YouTube.